 At this point in my life, food took over and I became a slave to it.
 I started to binge eat.
 I would eat a whole bag of chips or a carton of ice cream in one sitting, and then sleep it off.
 I tried laxatives and diet pills and starving myself again to lose weight, but it didn’t help.
 I wanted to ask other people if they struggled with the same things I did, but I didn’t think anyone would understand.
 So I kept the yo-yo dieting and pushing down my emotions with food.
 This continued throughout college and into my mid-20’s.
 In times of lower stress, I would lose some weight.
 In times of high stress, I would gain some weight.

-I reached a point when I was about 27 years old, where I knew that I had let this obsession with food take over my life.
+I reached a point in my mid-twenties, when I knew that I had let this obsession with food take over my life.
 I knew it was time to move past it and make a long-term change.
 I needed to do it out of genuine love for myself, not because I would only feel worthy if I my body was a certain way.
-I stopped over-thinking.
+So I stopped over-thinking and focused on others.
 I stopped counting calories.
-I slowly started to appreciate my body again.
+I stopped comparing myself to others.
+I let myself be loved for who I really was.
+And I slowly started to appreciate my body again.

 Today, I have a whole new perspective on our bodies and what they do for us.
 Despite all the things I’ve put my body through, it has never failed me.
 It has carried three healthy children, birthed them, fed them.
 It has run 5Ks and half-marathon races, it has healed itself from various injuries, it continues to get me from point A to point B everyday.
 It is steadfast and strong.

 The amount of pressure put on women starts early.
 It’s a shame that we have to deal with so much so quickly, but in a culture that prefers women to be nice, small, and quiet, it’s not surprising.
 Anything outside of these norms will be criticized.
-Most people are uncomfortable letting women be the fierce, strong, outspoken, complex beings God made us to be.
+Most people are uncomfortable with women being strong, outspoken and complex.
 I’ve experienced this firsthand, and so I’ve made it my goal in life to champion women.
-To give them encouragement, understanding and love through the struggles and remind them of their value.
+To give encouragement, understanding and love through the struggles.